odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To send electronic invoices to SInvoice, :guilabel:`Invoice template` and
-:guilabel:`Invoice symbol` are required to be created in SInvoice followed by issuing a
+:guilabel:`Invoice symbol` are required to be created in SInvoice followed by an
 :guilabel:`Invoice issuance notice` for the invoice template created.
-Account manager assigned from
+An account manager assigned
-SInvoice can guide the steps needed.
+by SInvoice can bring support for these steps.

 .. seealso::
    - `Invoice template <https://www.sinvoice.vn/2021/02/hdsd-tai-lieu-nghiep-vu-tao-mau-hoa-don-dien-tu.html?debug=1>`_